 True or False?: False.
 The term "seasoning", as it pertains to cast iron cookware, applies to the build up over time of polymerized and carbonized cooking fats, resulting in a corrosion-resistant, non-stick coating, and has nothing to do with food seasoning.
 In this case, the meaning is akin to calling an experienced person a "seasoned veteran" or properly dried firewood "seasoned".
 Traditional cleaning methods should leave no residue which would affect the taste of subsequently prepared foods, although oily fish might be an undesirable exception.

 Origins: Uncertain.
 The claim is often heard from sellers of used, unrefurbished pans, more than likely in a misguided attempt to make thickly encrusted pieces seem more valuable.

-Belief #4: The large numeral seen on the bottom of a pan or the top of a pan handle is the pan's diameter in inches.
+Belief #4: The large numeral seen on the bottom of a pan or the top of a pan handle indicates its diameter in inches.